 Washington County, in coordination with the USFWS, prepared an HCP in 1995 that provided for the conservation of the Upper Virgin River population of the Mojave desert tortoise and supported issuance of an ITP by the USFWS to Washington County in 1996.
 The ITP issued to Washington County expired in 2016.
 Prior to its expiration, the County applied to renew the ITP.
 Pursuant to 50 CFR 13.22, activities authorized by the ITP are continuing while USFWS processes the application.
-Washington County's objective is to continue its successful partnership with the USFWS and other HCP partners for a 25-year extended ITP term to authorize take in Washington County and to complete the contemplated conservation actions.
-The County is restating and amending the HCP to carry forward the conservation measures from the 1995 HCP along with such amendments as addressing the changed circumstance of the Northern Corridor if a route is approved that crosses the Reserve.
+Washington County's objective is to continue its successful partnership with the USFWS and other HCP Partners for an extended ITP term to authorize take in Washington County and to complete the contemplated conservation actions.
+Amendments to the 1995 HCP are needed to incorporate advances in the best available science pertaining to the Mojave desert tortoise, comply with current USFWS regulations pertaining to ITPs, and incorporate current policy regarding HCPs.
+In addition, the Amended HCP documents the conservation successes of the County and the HCP Partners achieved from the implementation of the 1995 HCP.